Updated: May 13

-Find information about BMI and how to calculate it here.
+Find information about BMI and how to calculate it on NHS.UK.

-These blood tests are the basic set of tests you can have to as part of your MOT for good mental health.
+These blood tests are the basic set of tests you can have to as part of your MOT for good mental and physical health.

 If you are experiencing persistent tiredness, low mood or low energy your should consult a healthcare professional such as a GP.